Paris Fire Brigade: Frequency of operations

+Personnel

 Ceremonial duties

 Traditionally, the Paris Fire Brigade parades twice during the Bastille Day military parade: once on foot, and a second time with its vehicles.
 During the parade members are armed due to their membership in the armed forces.

 Evening dance parties are held at fire stations on (or near to) Bastille Day.
 These are known as a Bal des pompiers (firefighters' ball).